microcks/microcks.io/content/documentation/guides/automation/api.md

 ## Overview

-This guide shows you how to authenticate to and how to use the Microcks API for better automation of tasks.
-As all the features available in Microcks can be used directly through its [REST API](/documentation/references/apis/open-api), you can extend it we way you want and use it in a pure headless mode.
+This guide shows you how to authenticate to and use the Microcks API for better automation of tasks.
+As all the features available in Microcks can be used directly through its [REST API](/documentation/references/apis/open-api), you can extend it in the way you want and use it in a pure headless mode.

 This guide takes place in **3 steps**: